erkincak/pages/contact.md

 title: Contact
 ---

-# Contact Page
+# Contact

-This is the contact page.
+You can reach out via email at: example@example.com

+Or follow us on social media.